 Wavy hair gives a short wolf mullet built-in texture, and the tousled finish leans all the way into it.
 The waves add movement to the crown and nape with no heat required.

-I air-dry with a salt spray and scrunch, letting the waves do the work.
+Air-drying with a salt spray and a scrunch lets the waves do most of the work.
 The result is undone and relaxed, the kind of finish that looks unplanned but flatters.

 It is the most low-effort short mullet for anyone with natural wave.
 The wavy wolf cut guide covers air-drying in depth.